New Product Lines in Product Search

 Interestingly, Google is looking at search queries to identify products and product lines.
 As the patent tells us:

-Product lines associated with product brands may be determined from analyzing the received product search queries.
+Product lines associated with product brands may get determined from analyzing the received product search queries.

-The patent refers to a “high-precision query classifier,” which is the first time I have seen that mentioned anywhere at all.
+A “high-precision query classifier,” is mentioned in the patent, and that is the first time I have seen that mentioned anywhere at all.